-Trading UITF is less costly than actively trading stocks due to absence of trading fees every time you buy and sell.
-It may not be as exciting as trading actual stocks in PSE but since it is less volatile and very much predictable, I’d say the potential gains outweigh the boredom.
+Trading UITF can be less costly than actively trading stocks due to absence of trading fees every time you buy and sell.
+Do note though that there are management fees, taxes etc embedded in the unit prices so best to check with your bank.
+Likewise, some UITFs have minimum holding periods before you can sell (e.g. 1 month).
+It may not be as exciting as trading actual stocks in PSE but since it is less volatile and very much predictable, I’d say the potential gains outweigh the boredom and friction costs.
 In stocks, timing the market is risky.
 With UITF, timing the market is very easy.

 Here’s the trick.
 Caveat, UITF is meant to be a long-term investment so before you turn it as a short-term trading instrument, better make sure you have the proper risk appetite and training.